Grey's Anatomy: Critical response

 Grey's Anatomy has been well received among critics.
-The show holds an average score of 83% on Rotten Tomatoes.
-Emily VanDerWerff of The A.V.
+As of August 2023, the show holds an average score of 84% on Rotten Tomatoes.
+Emily St. James of The A.V.
 Club gave an insight on the series' overwhelming success and the lows, writing that the quality arc is "all over the place".
-She noted the steady build-up in the first season; the series skyrocketing into a phenomenon in the second season; the gradual dip in season three; and "some seriously bumpy moments" in the fourth and the fifth season, which was interrupted by the writers' strike.
-VanDerWerff felt that the "climb begins again in season six".
+She noted the steady build-up in the first season; the series skyrocketing into a phenomenon in the second season; the gradual dip in season three; and "some seriously bumpy moments" in the fourth season, which was interrupted by the writers' strike.
+St. James felt that the "climb begins again in season five".
 Samantha Highfill of Entertainment Weekly in a review wrote, "I believe the show's best season to date is season 2.
 Let me make it clear that I'm not saying seasons 3 through 9 were bad.
 In my opinion, there have only been a few lulls in the show's history, and most of them didn't last a full season." adding, "I still enjoy the show, and I'll honestly never stop watching.
 By any standards, Grey's Anatomy has been successful television, ranking highly in the ratings for nine seasons and entering the cultural lexicon via phrases as cloying yet catchy as 'McDreamy', the show has had its periods of being intensely irritating, and it has had its periods when it seems as if Shonda Rhimes has taken leave of her faculties, but it's also got an amazingly high batting average, particularly with every solid season that passes along in this second act of its run."
 The site lauded the show saying, "On average, it's been very good TV, filled with interesting, driven characters who run the gamut of professions within the show's hospital setting.
 It's been, by turns, a good soap, a good romantic comedy, a good medical drama, and a good interpersonal show about an unexpected workplace family."